cssinjs/jss/docs/jss-plugin-isolate.md

 Default value for `reset` option is `inherited`.

 If you want to reset some properties additionally to `inherited` once, you can pass a map of props-values.
-For e.g. you can set `box-sizing` to be `border-box` by default for every isolated rule without messing around with greedy selectors like this: `* {box-sizing: border-box}`.
+E.g., you can set `box-sizing` to be `border-box` by default for every isolated rule without messing around with greedy selectors like this: `* {box-sizing: border-box}`.

 ```javascript
 import jss from 'jss'